Artists Statement

 Exhibitions

-Great River Regional Library, St. Cloud MN, Waite Park Library Solo Exhibition, May - June 2023
+Great River Regional Library, Waite Park Library Solo Exhibition, Waite Park, Minnesota May - June 2023

-The Whit Gallery, St. Cloud MN, Trail Mix, a juried Group Exhibition, 2nd Place Award, November 10-December 10, 2022
+The Whit Gallery, Trail Mix, juried Group Exhibition, 2nd Place Award, St. Cloud, Minnesota, November - December 2022

 Northside Arts Collective (NAC), Minneapolis MN, Heritage Park Group Exhibitions, The Things We Love November 19th, 2015 - February 25th, 2016 and Color, March - May 2015